 NEW YORK -- Maybe the best proof that Brett Favre is the football icon of his generation came Friday when he became the cover boy for Madden NFL '09.

 Favre is the first retired player to have his visage on the video game.
 And yes, he is retired, despite the rumblings that nothing is final.
-The Packers placed Favre on the reserve/retired list on Friday, although he has yet to file his papers with the league.
-Favre can be reinstated from the list on to the active roster at any time by filing with the league.
+The Packers placed Favre on the reserve/retired list on Friday, although Favre has yet to file papers to the league himself.

 "There are always second thoughts, but that's not saying I am coming back," Favre said.
 "It's never a clear-cut decision.
 It's something I can't expect everyone to understand.
 No, there's no perfect time.